nmunoz317/Open-Source-Repository-for-Evaluating-Quantum-Image-Generative-Models/readme.md

 ## Classical GANs
 ### GAN

 For the classical counterparts of the models, a traditional GAN was trained.
 This architecture consists of fully connected neural networks with three hidden layers for both the generator and the discriminator.
 The code was sourced from [11] and modified to support training on different datasets, enable model saving and loading, and ensure compatibility with this repository.
+Additionally, for more information about the required parameters, run `python train.py --helpGAN`.

 _References:_